ni554n/sources-for-android-sdk/README.md

 [![Download Package](https://img.shields.io/badge/Download-zip-red)](/../../releases/download/v33_1654803276/sources-33.zip)
 ![Total number of downloads](https://img.shields.io/github/downloads/ni554n/sources-for-android-sdk/total?color=eeeeee&label=)

-The `Sources for Android SDK` package provides instant access to the documentation and source code of the `android.jar` classes in Android Studio.
+The `Sources for Android SDK` package provides instant access to the documentation and source code of system framework in Android Studio.
+Without this package, documentations will be loaded from network, and system classes has to be decompiled when you `ctrl + click` on them to view the source.

 Unfortunately, this package does not become available during the Developer Preview, which slows down debugging and development while test-driving the upcoming `compileSdkVersion`.
+This Github Actions workflow can build that package from a developing branch of the [SDK platform source repo](https://android.googlesource.com/platform/frameworks/base).

-But in the meantime, this Github Actions workflow can build a package from a developing branch of the [SDK platform source repo](https://android.googlesource.com/platform/frameworks/base).
 This package can also be updated normally using the SDK updater when the official version becomes available.
+But my recommendation is to uninstall this package from the SDK Manager first; otherwise it takes a long time to install the update due to the patching  mechanism of SDK update.

 You can enable Github [Release Watch](.images/watch-release.png) to get notified when a new build gets released on this repo.